License Plates & Placards in UtahCompare Car Insurance Quotes in 3 Steps

 Disabled license plates and placards are intended to allow those who have difficulty walking to park closer to their destination, either in specially reserved parking spots or for free at parking meters.
 We have a detailed section about how to apply for disabled plates or placards on our Drivers with Disabilities page.

 Proud of your alma mater?
 Eleven Utah colleges and universities offer license plates with their name and logo.
-The $25 to $40 fee (depending on the institution) must be paid annually to the institution, so it's like receiving a special license plate free when you make an annual donation to your favorite college or university.
+The fee, which depends on the institution, must be paid annually to the institution, so it's like receiving a special license plate free when you make an annual donation to your favorite college or university.